 The Chandeleur traditions have been carried on for thousands of centuries.
 Today in France, Candelmas and February 2 is mainly known as Crêpes Day.

-I remember when I first moved to France over four years ago now, my friends asking me if I would eat crêpes for Chandeleur.
+I remember when I first moved to France over eight years ago now, my friends asking me if I would eat crêpes for Chandeleur.
 Of course, celebrating Fête de la Chandeleur properly isn’t as simple as just going out to a crêpe restaurant, eating some crêpes and calling it a day.

 This is France, after all!
 There are some Chandeleur superstitions to abide by.
 Most importantly, la Chandeleur crêpes must only be eaten in the evening after 8pm.

 That’s not the only Chandeleur superstition, either.
-If you want to try cooking your own Chandeleur crêpes a go, you should hold a gold coin in your left hand and try flipping your crêpe with your right hand.
+If you want to give cooking your own Chandeleur crêpes a go, you should hold a gold coin in your left hand and try flipping your crêpe with your right hand.
 If you can successfully flip the crêpe with only your right hand on the first try, your household should surely prosper in the new year.

 If you’re looking for a spouse, you need only successfully flip six crêpes in a row.
 Doing so should ensure you’ll be married off within the year.